 An example of an emerging infectious disease that can be attributed to human practices is HIV.
 It is thought that humans were first infected with HIV through close contact with chimpanzees, perhaps through bushmeat hunting, in isolated regions of Africa.
 It is likely that HIV then spread from rural regions into cities and then internationally through air travel.
 Further factors in human behavior, such as intravenous drug use, sexual transmission, and transfer of blood products before the disease was recognized, aided the rapid and extensive spread of HIV.

 One instance of a tropical disease that has spread recently into new areas that may be due, at least in part, to changing climate is chikungunya.
 Chikungunya disease is caused by the chikungunya virus, a relative of the virus that causes Dengue fever.
 It is transmitted by the tiger mosquito, and in the past was confined to tropical regions around the Indian Ocean.
 In late summer of 2007, more than 100 residents of the town of Ravenna, Italy suffered from a mysterious disease that produced fever, exhaustion, and severe bone pain.
 The outbreak was eventually shown to be caused by chikungunya virus.
 By 2014, chikungunya outbreaks have been reported in countries in Europe, Asia, Africa, and the Americas (Caribbean and Central and South America).
-The virus arrived in the United States in the summer of 2014, and although thus far its range has been limited to Florida, it is likely that it will continue to spread to other states.
+The virus arrived in the United States in the summer of 2014, although thus far local transmission of chikungunya virus has been limited to Florida and Texas.
 Although chikungunya virus does not usually cause a fatal disease, it serves as a warning that other, more devastating tropical diseases could follow.
 In fact, a more serious threat is the recently emergent Zika virus in the Americas which is associated with a birth defect known as microcephaly.

 Research on Emerging Diseases